kengibson1111/go-stdlib/README.md

 This is a collection of various public examples.
 If I am working on a project, it is easier to refer to my own repo and notes.

+## archive/tar

+* basictar - shows how a tar is created.

 ## bufio

 * customscan - shows how to plug in a custom 32-bit integer scan function.
 Writing custom functions